 Sam Krahn is a composer, guitarist, performer, and teacher.
-His works have been performed by members of the Chicago Symphony Orchestra, the Fidelio Trio, Ensemble Uusinta, Ensemble Dal Niente, Duo Gelland, the Cascade Quartet, Strains New Music Ensemble, Tony Steve, Christina Baldwin, Lara Bolton, Benjamin Cold, Bill Solomon, and many others.
-He has received numerous commissions to compose new works for Ed Harrison of the Chicago Symphony Orchestra (Maraca Concerto), Duo Gelland (Butoh Study #1, Resistance/Resonance), Bill Solomon (Cascade/Noise Generator), the Fidelio Trio (Trio), Harper College (Spring Dirge), Benjamin Cold (flux-mirror), Strains New Music Ensemble (migration figment), and the Anaphora Contemporary Ensemble (String Quartet No. 1).
+His works have been performed by members of the Chicago Symphony Orchestra, the Fidelio Trio, Ensemble Uusinta, Ensemble Dal Niente, Duo Gelland, the Cascade Quartet, the Artemis Vocal Ensemble, Strains New Music Ensemble, the Virginia Tech New Music Ensemble, the Gregorian Singers, Benjamin Cold, Bill Solomon, and many others.
+He has received numerous commissions to compose new works for Ed Harrison of the Chicago Symphony Orchestra (Maraca Concerto), Duo Gelland (Butoh Study #1, Resistance/Resonance), Nexus Duo (Moon Forms), Bill Solomon (Cascade/Noise Generator), Great Falls Symphony (Sounds for Silent Film), Harper College (Spring Dirge), Benjamin Cold (flux-mirror), and the Anaphora Contemporary Ensemble (String Quartet No. 1).
 In December of 2015, his first musical comedy, An Evening with Krampus was premiered in a 5-show run at the Phoenix Theater in Minneapolis.

 Sam received a Ph.D. in music composition at the University of Minnesota-Twin Cities, studying with James Dillon.
 He also holds a M.Mus. in music composition from Roosevelt University where he studied with Stacy Garrop and Kyong Mee Choi, and a B.Mus. in classical guitar performance from Boston University.
 Sam is a classically trained and experienced guitarist.
 He has played in numerous rock bands, classical ensembles, improvisational groups, and as a soloist.